World Watch Review

 My only complaint regarding this watch is the Gargantuan Helium-escape valve protruding at the 10 o’clock position.

-To my taste, this unavoidable part of a heavy-duty diving watch draws to much attention to itself.
+To my taste, this unavoidable part of a heavy-duty diving instrument draws too much attention to itself.
 It would be much better if Clerc’s engineers somehow managed to put the valve 3-4 millimeters lower, partly hiding it in titanium part of the case.

 Clerc Hydroscaph Limited Edition Gold Tourbillon (dial detail)